zubairashfaque/my-site/_posts/2020-01-23-Project-A-Network-Analysis-of-Game-of-Thrones.markdown

 `Source` and `target` are the two `nodes` that are linked by an `edge`.
 A network can have directed or undirected edges and in this network all the edges are undirected.
 The weight attribute of every edge tells us the number of `interactions that the characters` have had over the book, and the book column tells us the book number.

+Once we have the data loaded as a pandas DataFrame, it's time to create a network.
+We will use networkx, a network analysis library, and create a graph object for the first book.

+{% highlight ruby %}
+#=> Importing networkx module
+import networkx as nx
+#=> Creating an empty graph object
+G_book1 = nx.Graph()
+{% endhighlight %}

 The `root` is parent node or starting of a flowchart, a question-giving rise to two children nodes.
 An internal node having one parent node, question-giving rise to two children nodes.
 Leaf having one parent node with no children node and involving no questions; it is where prediction is made.
 A decision tree is a tree in which each internal node is labeled with an input `feature`.
 The branch coming from a node labeled with an input feature are labeled with each of the possible values of the output feature or in other words the branch leads to a `secondary decision` node on a different input feature.
 Each leaf of the tree is labeled with a `class` or a `probability distribution` over the classes, telling that the data set has been classified by the tree either into a specific class, or into a particular probability distribution.